WPF TabControl: Turning Off Tab Virtualization

 example 4)

-, most revolving around creating a unique ContentControl
+, most revolving around creating a unique ContentControl for each tab

-and somehow planting the right control into the selected TabItem
+and somehow planting the right control into the selected TabItem.

 Unfortunately, all the methods I found so far have one or more of the following drawbacks: